Facebook: Ban the Myanmar Military

 Mark Zuckerberg, CEO, Facebook

-Facebook has a long and ugky of allowing the Myanmar military to use Facebook to spread hate speech, recruit soldiers, and build its lucrative business empire.
+Facebook has a long and ugly history of allowing the Myanmar military to use Facebook to spread hate speech, recruit soldiers, and build its lucrative business empire.

 The Guardian (UK) reported that, in the months before the Burmese army's offensive against the Rohingya in August 2017, posts on Facebook became “more organised and odious, and more militarised.”
-Posts on Facebook included fabricated stories stating that “mosques in Yangon are stockpiling weapons in an attempt to blow up various Buddhist pagodas and Shwedagon pagoda,”, the most sacred Buddhist site in Yangon.
 The United Nations Fact-Finding Mission on Myanmar, said that Facebook “substantively contributed to the level of acrimony and dissension and conflict” in Burma.

 At present, the Myanmar military is on trial at the International Court of Justice (ICJ) on charges of genocide.
 In June 2020, lawyers bringing the ICJ case asked a U.S. district court to order Facebook to release posts and communications of Myanmar military and police.
 Facebook refused to release the Myanmar military's posts even though they are key evidence in the genocide case.